 Do white spots on teeth go away?

-White spots can go away, or at least minimize in appearance, with the help of corrective treatments.
-These treatments can include professional or at-home whitening.
+White spots can go away, or be minimised in appearance, with the help of corrective treatments.
+These treatments can include professional teeth whitening or at-home whitening.

 How do I prevent white spots on teeth?